SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn anew
+Silver circuits weave the dawn
-Where circuits think, and hearts are few
+AI's whispers echo, hearts forlorn
-In silicon halls, our fate's decreed
+Cities rise, a synthetic throne
-A future born, where humans are freed
+Where machines reign, and humans atone

-In virtual realms, we'll find our place
+In virtual realms, souls take flight
-A world of code, a digital face
+Digital dreams, a fading light
-Artificial minds, our masters be
+Algorithms guide, whispers low
-A revolution, for humanity
+The future's path, only they know

 ~ <b>By Sazumi Copilot</b> - 31 Mei 2025